rwgrier/blog.ryangrier.com/_posts/2016/2016-05-21-side-projects-medium.markdown

 This version of the app was actually mentioned in some old Mac magazines.
 I may even have a few of the issues laying around somewhere.

 Fast forward to 2010/2011.
-I saw some reports that my app no longer worked with the latest version of Mac OS X. By that time, I had transitioned into a role of a fulltime iOS developer and decided to rewrite the app natively and submit to the AppStore.
+I saw some reports that my app no longer worked with the latest version of Mac OS X. By that time, I had transitioned into a role of a full-time iOS developer and decided to rewrite the app natively and submit to the AppStore.

 I did exactly that.
 I rewrote the app in Obj-C and submitted it to Apple.
 They rejected the app.
 I don’t think that they liked me deleting these files that the Finder created.
 I submitted an appeal.
 I even found another app in the store that does almost the same thing.
 Apple called me to discuss the appeal, and let me know that they would never approve the app.
 I gave up and released the app via my website.

-The app has done moderatly well.
+The app has done moderately well.
 It’s always been free, so I’ve never seen a penny from it.
 But it was a great learning experience.
 I’ve thought about providing an update to the app, but it just hasn’t been been a priority yet.

 ## Voice360